-As Christians called to the ministry of Law, we seek to be guided by the following model.
+As Christians called to the ministry of law, we are guided by the following model.

-Scripture identifies The Spirit of God as our “Counselor” – that is, one who stands alongside.
-Jn.
+Scripture identifies The Spirit of God as our Counselor – that is, one who stands alongside.
+(Jn.
 14:26, Is.
-9:6.
-The first role of the Lawyer is to provide knowledgeable advice.
-The complexity of the law seems a barrier to success, or a minefield strewn with hidden dangers.
-Whether entering business, buying real estate, preparing an estate plan or dealing with personal injuries or business or personal relationships in crisis, you need counsel.
+9:6.)
+The first role of the lawyer is to provide knowledgeable advice.
+The complexity of the law seems a barrier to success or a minefield strewn with hidden dangers.
+Whether entering business, buying real estate, preparing an estate plan or dealing with personal injuries or relationships in crisis, you need counsel.
 This involves identifying issues and potential solutions and charting a way through.
 We seek to guide our clients with professional skill, personal integrity and sensitivity to the best solution for their situation.
-In all instances, it is the rule of the Christian lawyer to be motivated by love which seeks the true best interest of the client, with wisdom and prudence.
+In all instances, it is the rule of the Christian lawyer to be motivated by love, which seeks the true best interest of the client with wisdom and prudence.

 Scripture identifies Christ as our “Advocate” – that is, one who stands in our place.
-1 Jn.
-2:1.
+(1 Jn.
+2:1.)
 In this role, He intercedes on our behalf where we are completely undeserving.
-Our guilt is not a barrier to His “representation”.
-Indeed, it is the condition of it.
+Our guilt is not a barrier to His representation; indeed, it is the condition of it.
 So, as Christian advocates, we are called to advocate the cause of the needy, to stand in their place and seek justice on their behalf where they could not do so on their own.
-We are not “hired guns”, but will evaluate the justice of a cause and zealously advocate the cases we accept within the bounds of the law and morality.
-By training and calling we are uniquely able to serve in this fashion.
-We recognize, however, that another is the final Judge, both as to earthly entanglements (the civil courts), and eternal issues (God Himself).
-Ultimately, it is our role to petition for justice, and that of the Judge (temporal or Eternal) to determine it.
+We are not hired guns; we will evaluate the justice of a cause and zealously advocate the cases we accept within the bounds of the law and morality.
+By training and calling, we are uniquely able to serve in this fashion.
+We recognize, however, that another is the final judge, both as to earthly entanglements (the civil courts) and eternal issues (God Himself).
+Ultimately, it is our role to petition for justice and that of the judge (temporal or eternal) to determine it.